ConnieJacques/ConnieJacques_T2A2/readme.md

 ## References

+Abba, Ihechikara Vincent (2022) *What is an ORM – The Meaning of Object Relational Mapping Database Tools *, Free Code Camp.
+Accessed at: https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools/ (Accessed on 26 February 2023)

+Admin Globaldots (2021) *8 best practices to prevent SQL injection attacks*, GlobalDots.
+Accessed at: https://www.globaldots.com/resources/blog/8-best-practices-to-prevent-sql-injection-attacks/ (Accessed on 27 February 2023)

+Imperva (2022) *Lazy Loading*, Imperva Learning Center.
+Accessed at: https://www.imperva.com/learn/performance/lazy-loading/ (Accessed on 27 February 2023)

 IONOS (2023) *PostgreSQL: a closer look at the object-relational database management system*, IONOS Digital Guide.
 Accessed at: https://www.ionos.com/digitalguide/server/know-how/postgresql/ (Accessed on 25 February 2023)

 MariaDB (2023) *What is ACID Compliance in a Database?
 What It Means and Why You Should Care*, MariaDB.
 Accessed at: https://mariadb.com/resources/blog/acid-compliance-what-it-means-and-why-you-should-care/ (Accessed on 25 February 2023)

+Tina (2020) *Introduction to Object-relational mapping: the what, why, when and how of ORM*, .dev.
+Accessed at: https://dev.to/tinazhouhui/introduction-to-object-relational-mapping-the-what-why-when-and-how-of-orm-nb2 (Accessed on 26 February 2023)